 In most cases, the clock starts running as soon as the accident or incident causing your injury occurs.
 If the accident leads to a fatality, the clock starts running at the time of the fatality.
 An important exception occurs with silica-related and asbestos-related injuries.

 In these cases, time starts ticking when an individual dies or when a defendant is served.
-Another important exception is with products liability cases, where the clock starts ticking when an item is purchased.
-In some cases, the warranty or stated shelf life may determine the statute of limitations in a products liability case.
+Another important exception is with product liability cases, where the clock starts ticking when an item is purchased.
+In some cases, the warranty or stated shelf life may determine the statute of limitations in a product liability case.

 Is There Anything That May Make Someone Unable to Take Advantage of the Exceptions?